 Experience is required.
 Most employers are reluctant to employ individuals straight from the university.

-The field is very competitive based on the high demand of skin care services.
+The field is very competitive based on the high demand of skin services.